Manage Copy Through Project Workflows

 3. The element status will update to Input Given.

 Note: If you are unable to click the Submit icon, ensure that translation users have been assigned for that element (if translation is enabled).
+For elements with translation, make sure users are assigned to both Translation Input and Translation Approve.

 06. Submit the Task